poseidon-framework/qjanno/README.md

 # qjanno

 A command line tool to run SQL queries on .janno (and arbitrary .csv and .tsv) files.
-This is an adjusted version and hard fork of the qsh package (https://github.com/itchyny/qhs).
+This is an adjusted version and hard fork of the [qsh package](https://github.com/itchyny/qhs).

 **Detailed user documentation can be found on our [website](https://poseidon-framework.github.io/#/qjanno).**